 Professor Salgado will talk about issues that come up when authoring a new textbook on Geotechnical Engineering, such as decisions on (i) where to follow an alternative approach, compared with existing textbooks, and (ii) updating material to keep up with progress in geotechnical engineering research and practice.

 Vasilia ChristidouDr.
-Vasilia Christidou is Professor at the Department of Early Childhood Education, University of Thessaly, Greece.
+Vasilia Christidou is Associate Professor at the School of Early Childhood Education, Aristotle University of Thessaloniki, Greece.
 She has graduated from the Physics Department at the Aristotle University of Thessaloniki and received her PhD in Education from the University of Patras, Greece.
 Her field of specialization is science education.
 She has served as Quality Monitor for the implementation of the OECD PISA program in Greece.
 She has also served as an expert evaluator for the European Commission (FP6 and FP7 'Science in Society').
 Her current research interests include teaching and learning in science, the promotion of Public Understanding of Science, the process of recontextualization of scientific texts addressed to non-experts, science communication, and gender issues in science education.

 Professor Christidou will talk about the role of visual literacy throughout the education levels and in engineering.